 Green breaks Taylor's franchise record for career rushing yards (Nov.
 8).

-Defense finishes season No. 1 in the NFL against the run for the first time in team history, setting a franchise record for rushing yards allowed per game.
+Defense finishes season first in NFL against run for first time in team history, setting franchise record for rushing yards allowed per game.
 Offense sets franchise record for points in one season, surpassing 1996 Super Bowl-winning team (Jan.
 3).

-In awarding annual grants through Packers Foundation, franchise announces a comprehensive charity impact of more than $4 million in the past year (Feb.
+In awarding annual grants through Packers Foundation, franchise announces comprehensive charity impact of more than $4 million in past year (Feb.
 22).

-Five players are named to the Pro Bowl roster for the NFC (Dec.
+Five players are named to Pro Bowl roster for NFC (Dec.
 28).
-After the addition of three alternates later in the process, the Packers are represented by eight players on the all-star team, the franchise’s most since 1967.
+After addition of three alternates later in process, Packers are represented by eight players on the all-star team, franchise's most since 1967.

-Packers win final two regular-season games to finish 2010 with a 10-6 record, securing the sixth and final playoff berth in the NFC.
-All six regular-season losses come by a combined 20 points, and Green Bay becomes the first team since the AFL-NFL merger in 1970 to not trail a game by more than seven points in an entire season.
+Packers win final two regular-season games to finish 2010 with 10-6 record, securing sixth and final playoff berth in NFC.
+The six regular-season losses come by combined 20 points, and Green Bay becomes first team since AFL-NFL merger in 1970 to not trail a game by more than seven points in an entire season.

-Team opens playoffs on the road at hostile Philadelphia in the Wild Card round, containing the Eagles’ powerful offense en route to a 21-16 victory, Rodgers’ first playoff win as a starter (Jan.
+Team opens playoffs on the road at hostile Philadelphia in Wild Card round, containing Eagles' powerful offense en route to 21-16 victory, Rodgers' first playoff win as starter (Jan.
 9).

-The Packers travel to Atlanta to face the NFC’s No. 1-seeded Falcons just six days later for Divisional matchup.
-Green Bay routs Atlanta by a score of 48-21, the second-largest margin of victory in team playoff history (Jan.
+Packers travel to Atlanta to face NFC's top-seeded Falcons just six days later for NFC Divisional matchup.
+Green Bay routs Atlanta by score of 48-21, second-largest margin of victory in team playoff history (Jan.
 15).

-Packers complete their road playoff march by making the short trek to Chicago to face division-rival Bears in the NFC Championship Game (Jan.
+Packers complete road playoff march by making short trek to Chicago to face division-rival Bears in NFC Championship Game (Jan.
 23).
-Just the second postseason meeting in the history of the two franchises, the Packers win 21-14, punching their ticket to Super Bowl XLV in North Texas.
+Just the second postseason meeting in the history of the two franchises, Packers win, 21-14, punching ticket to Super Bowl XLV in North Texas.

-In the organization’s fifth-ever Super Bowl appearance, the Packers square off with the AFC’s Pittsburgh Steelers at Cowboys Stadium in Arlington, Texas (Feb.
+In organization's fifth-ever Super Bowl appearance, Packers square off with AFC's Pittsburgh Steelers at Cowboys Stadium in Arlington, Texas (Feb.
 6).

-Rodgers throws for 304 yards and three scores with no INTs, earning game MVP honors, and the defense forces three turnovers, including an interception return for a touchdown by safety Nick Collins late in the opening quarter.
-A fourth-down stop on the Steelers’ final possession seals the 31-25 win and gives the franchise its record 13th world championship and fourth Super Bowl title.
+Rodgers throws for 304 yards and three scores with no INTs, earning game MVP honors, and defense forces three turnovers, including interception return for touchdown by safety Nick Collins late in opening quarter.
+Fourth-down stop on Steelers' final possession seals 31-25 win and gives franchise its record 13th world championship and fourth Super Bowl title.

-On the day following their return from Texas, the Packers are met by more than 56,000 fans inside the bowl at Lambeau Field for the team’s “Return to Titletown” celebration.
-A frigid afternoon, temperatures range in the single digits with wind chills below zero (Feb.
+On day following their return from Texas, Packers are met by more than 56,000 fans inside bowl at Lambeau Field for team's "Return to Titletown" celebration.
+A frigid afternoon, temperatures range in single digits with wind chills below zero (Feb.
 8).

 Packers sign Thompson to multi-year contract extension to continue serving as executive vice president, general manager and director of football operations (Feb.
 11).